Does the Loch Ness Monster really exist?

 Arrival for your tour around Loch Ness

-Arrival by plane, bus or train*.
-There are various airlines that fly directly to Inverness to fly.
+Compare and book flights here*.
+(Advertisement) There are several airlines that fly directly to Invernessto fly.
 However, there are currently no direct flights.
-We are with KLM from Munich and Amsterdam traveled to Inverness.
+We traveled with KLM from Munich via Amsterdam to Inverness.

 Accommodations:

-Lodging, hotels and B&Bs* You can book at booking.com.
-We have the first two nights in the Kingsmills Hotel in Inverness * spent the night.
-The third night we stayed at Glenkirk B&B in Drumnadrochit.
+Lodging, hotels and B&Bs*You can book at booking.com.
+We spent the first two nights in the Kingsmills Hotel in Inverness *.
+The third night we stayed at the Glenkirk B&B in Drumnadrochit.

 Do you also know: